Akii/blog/posts/2017-06-04-eventsourcing-in-haskell.markdown

 * `UserName -> EmailAddress -> RegistrationAction ()`

 #### Actions are composable
-Not only is the `AggregateAction` decoupled from the actual projection it also projects state "on the go".
-This way you can compose multiple `AggregateAction`s and get the guarantee that your state is always up-to-date (this is actually used in "result2").
+Not only is the `AggregateAction` decoupled from the actual projection, it also projects state "on the go".
+This way you can compose multiple `AggregateAction`s and get a guarantee that your state is always up-to-date (this is actually used in "result2").

 #### Automatic handling of the aggregate version
 The aggregates version is also now part of the aggregate data type and automatically increased with each raised event.